Alimorad Farshchian

 Alimorad Farshchian (born April 2, 1962) is an Iranian-born American medical doctor, medical author, and philanthropist.
 He is the founding director of The Center for Regenerative Medicine, which opened in 2000 in order to pursue pioneering regimens in the treatment of arthritis and other autoimmune diseases.

-He coined the term "orthopedic regenerative medicine" to characterize his groundbreaking work.
+He coined the term "orthopedic regenerative medicine" and “Neuroregenesis” to characterize his groundbreaking work.
 Since the center's creation, he has limited himself to non-surgical orthopedics and sports medicine.
 For the 2012 London Olympics, Farshchian served as a consulting Orthopedic Regenerative Medicine physician for the Team USA track-and-field team.
 He lives in Miami, Florida.

 Education and early career

 Farshchian earned his M.D. degree from Spartan Health Sciences University in St. Lucia in 1987.
 The following year, he joined the research staff at the State University of New York Downstate Medical Center in Brooklyn, New York, and the New York Research Foundation.
 He completed his internship at The University of Tennessee College of Medicine.

 In 1994, he relocated to Philadelphia and completed additional medical education in a program affiliated with the University of Pennsylvania.
 He began his private medical practice in Hawaii in 1997.
 Two years later, he relocated to Miami.